 Hoppin’ Bunny Footprint Art

 No list of Easter bunny arts and crafts would be complete without some hand and footprint art.
 So here’s some fun Easter Bunny crafts for toddlers where their footprint takes center stage.
 These will make wonderful Easter keepsakes, just try to keep those paint-covered feet from hopping too far…

-Draw on whiskers and ears plus cotton ball tail and and your toddler’s feet are transformed into a sweet pair of bunnies.
+Draw on whiskers and ears plus cotton ball tail and your toddler’s feet are transformed into a sweet pair of bunnies.
 What I have just noticed though, is that the bunny apparently has its tail on its tummy, or are my eyes deceiving me?!
 Cute all the same.

-This footprint bunny craft for toddlers looks a little more legit, as its tail is off the side.
+This footprint bunny craft for toddlers looks a little more legit, as its tail is off to the side.
 I do like the big thumper feet that have been added on and the one floppy ear – very cute.

 The Cutest Bunny Handprint Crafts To Do With Your Toddler